Er-Devanshu/JAX/README.md

 ## Use Cases

-- **Neural Network Training**: JAX is commonly used for building custom neural networks in research settings, allowing researchers to implement novel architectures and differentiation techniques.
+- **Neural Network Training**: JAX is commonly used to build custom neural networks in research settings, allowing researchers to implement novel architectures and differentiation techniques.

 - **Reinforcement Learning (RL)**: JAX’s fast autodiff and JIT capabilities are beneficial for RL, where fast gradient computations are necessary for policy updates.

-- **Differentiable Physics and Simulations**: JAX is increasingly used in physical simulations and differentiable programming tasks where gradient information is necessary, such as modeling physical phenomena or optimization.
+- **Differentiable Physics and Simulations**: JAX is increasingly used in physical simulations and differentiable programming tasks where gradient information is necessary, such as modelling physical phenomena or optimization.

-- **Bayesian Inference**: JAX is used in probabilistic programming and Bayesian inference due to its support for autodiff in probabilistic models.
+- **Bayesian Inference**: JAX is used in probabilistic programming and Bayesian inference because it supports autodiff in probabilistic models.

-- **Computational Biology**: JAX’s performance and autodiff features are valuable for tasks in bioinformatics, such as protein folding, evolutionary modeling, and molecular dynamics.
+- **Computational Biology**: JAX’s performance and autodiff features are valuable for tasks in bioinformatics, such as protein folding, evolutionary modelling, and molecular dynamics.

 ---